 An exciting competition to inspire and encourage young girls to consider a career in cyber.
 Registration for this competition has now closed and the finalists announced.

 There has never been a greater need for young talented people to help protect UK society, our families and our way of life.
 As a key part of the UK government’s National Cyber Security Programme, CyberFirst will deliver a broad range of activities designed to identify and support talented young people through their education and highlight exciting career opportunities in cyber security.

 The CyberFirst student bursary scheme offers undergraduates a comprehensive package of financial assistance and cyber security related experience to help kick start their career in cyber.
 Inspired and led by GCHQ in partnership with other government departments and selected industry, the scheme aims to support and prepare students for a career in cyber security.
-Apply now.
+Applications now closed.

 Cyber education for a secure future